 1. Irankarapte: Hello

-This greeting includes the warm thought of “Allow me to touch your heart.”
+The word exactly means “Allow me to touch your heart.”

 2. Iyairaikele: Thank you

 This is to convey a deep appreciation.
 A lighter one is “hiouoi.”